-As at October 2020, most of ING's staff continue to work from home.
-Since May 2020 staff in various countries have started rotation schemes to return to work in the office in a controlled manner, taking into account local circumstances and any applicable government measures (including with respect to social distancing).
+As of 31 March 2021, most of ING's staff continue to work from home.
+Since May 2020, staff in various countries have started rotation schemes to return to work in the office in a controlled manner, taking into account local circumstances and any applicable government measures (including with respect to social distancing).
 This controlled office opening process is expected to allow for essential face-to-face meetings.
-However, with COVID-19 infection rates having recently increased, ING expects that more staff will again work from home.
-Due to the uncertainties relating to the future development of the COVID-19 pandemic, it is not certain when ING's employees may be generally expected or permitted to return to ING's offices.
-If due to illness, technical limitations or other restrictions in connection with the pandemic, employees are unable to work or are not able to operate as effectively and efficiently as in the office, this may adversely affect ING's business, results and financial condition.
+However, with Covid-19 infection rates having recently increased, ING expects that more staff will again work from home.
+Due to the uncertainties relating to the future development of the Covid-19 pandemic, it is not certain when ING's employees may be generally expected or permitted to return to ING's offices.
+If due to illness, technical limitations or other restrictions in connection with the pandemic, employees are unable to work or are not able to operate as effectively and efficiently as they did in the office, this may adversely affect ING's business, results and financial condition.

 In addition, a situation in which most or some of ING's employees continue working from home may raise operational risks, including with respect to information security, data protection, availability of key systems and infrastructure integrity.
-There is also a risk that ING will not be effective in implementing regulatory or strategic change programs in the current environment.
-The COVID-19 pandemic has led to new banking behaviour from customers.
-There has been an increase in the digital behaviour of our customers leading to reduced traffic in branches.
-Over 80% of our customers now interact with us via digital channels only.
-Criminals are taking advantage of the COVID-19 pandemic to carry out financial fraud and exploitation scams.
-Examples include advertising and trafficking in counterfeit medicines, offering fraudulent investment opportunities, fundraising for fake charities and engaging in phishing schemes that prey on virus-related fears.
-National authorities and international bodies (including the Financial Action Task Force) warn citizens and businesses on impostor, investment and product scams.
-Although a COVID-19 taskforce has been identifying and analysing new behavioural patterns, leading to new cases of unusual transactions being reported to the relevant authorities, new banking behaviours may result in additional Know Your Customer (KYC) risks.
-If any of these risks were to materialize that may adversely affect ING's business, results and financial condition.
+There is also a risk that ING will not be effective in implementing regulatory or strategic change programmes in the current environment.
+The Covid-19 pandemic has led to new banking behaviour from customers.
+There has been an increase in the digital behaviour of ING's customers leading to reduced traffic in branches.
+Over 95% of its customers now interact with ING via digital channels only.
+Criminals are also taking advantage of the Covid-19 pandemic to carry out financial fraud and exploitation scams, with examples including advertising and trafficking in counterfeit medicines, offering fraudulent investment opportunities, fundraising for fake charities and engaging in phishing schemes that prey on virus-related fears.
+National authorities and international bodies (including the Financial Action Task Force) warn citizens and businesses against impostor, investment and product scams.
+Although ING has organised a Covid-19 taskforce to identify and analyse new behavioural patterns, leading to new cases of unusual transactions being reported to the relevant authorities, new banking behaviours may result in additional Know Your Customer (KYC) risks.
+If any of these risks were to materialise that may adversely affect ING's business, results and financial condition.

 The duration of the pandemic and the impact of measures taken in response by governmental authorities, central banks and other third parties, whether direct or indirect, such as by increasing sovereign debt of certain countries which may result in increased volatility and widening credit spreads, remain uncertain.
-Therefore, it is difficult to predict the extent to which ING's business, results and financial condition, as well as ING's ability to access capital and liquidity on financial terms acceptable for ING, may be materially adversely affected.".
+Therefore, it is difficult to predict the extent to which ING's business, results and financial condition, as well as ING's ability to access capital and liquidity on financial terms acceptable to ING, may be materially adversely affected."